-Q: Why does the status say submitted for some of my events?
+Q: Why does the status say submitted for some of my activities?

-A: All hours submitted online under the self-reporting system will show the “submitted” status unless the education is a prior approved course for which your certificate shows a CBDM approved number and was reported using the prior approved course option.
+A: All CE hours submitted and required documentation uploaded electronically via the My Certification page will show “submitted” status unless the education is a Prior Approved program for which your certificate of completion shows a CBDM approved number and was reported using the Prior Approved course option.

 Q: How many hours can I report for ServSafe?

 A: It depends on the length of the course as verified in a notarized letter from the instructor on company letterhead or the class agenda.
 CE credit is not allowed for breaks, lunches, or the exam times Report the CE hours and upload required documentation via the My Certification page.
 Required documentation varies by program type.
 Examples of required documentation include the course outline or agenda with date, location and objectives; certificate of completion from the course (not exam); and a brief paragraph describing why the program was a valuable learning experience and how it impacts your current or future professional practice.

 Q: Do I need to enter any online ANFP courses?